 B-604.b: Upon Resumption of Activities

-The Board must ensure that PSoC is reassessed upon resumption of work, job training, or education activities following temporary changes as described in .
+The Board must ensure that PSoC is reassessed upon resumption of work, job training, or education activities following temporary changes, as described in D-804.
 However, the newly assessed PSoC must not exceed the amount assessed at the most recent eligibility determination (except upon the addition of a child in care).

 Rule Reference: §809.19